LayanKaushik/layankaushik.github.io/README.md

 ## About

 I'm a research-focused professional with expertise in causal inference, machine learning, and big data analytics.
-Currently pursuing advanced research at the intersection of economics and computer science.
+Currently pursuing industrial research at the intersection of economics and computer science.

 ## Website Features